 Tips for improving your year-end collections process

 Still stuck on how to smooth the collections process?
-Try these collections tips as you sort out your year-end financials:
+Consider these tips as you sort out your year-end law firm financials:

-- Be clear and prompt when billing.
-There are many reasons why a bill may be going unpaid—be sure that you’re not one of them.
+• Be clear and prompt when billing.
+There are many reasons a bill may go unpaid—be sure you’re not one of them.
 Clio’s legal billing software makes it easy to generate clear, readable bills quickly, with customized, branded templates, so you can send professional bills out on time.
 And, if you do so electronically with the Clio invoice email template, billing and collections are simpler and faster than ever before.
 You can see all of this in action by scheduling a demo.

-- Start accepting online credit card payments.
+• Start accepting online credit card payments.
 When you make it easier for clients to pay, you’re more likely to get paid (and get paid faster).
-According to the 2023 Legal Trends Report, credit card payments are the top preferred option among clients for paying a lawyer.
-So not surprisingly, law firms that use online payments like these get paid more than twice as fast compared to those that don’t—with a median waiting period of just seven days.
+According to a previous Legal Trends Report, credit card payments are the top preferred option among clients for paying a lawyer.
+So, not surprisingly, law firms that use online payments like these get paid more than twice as fast as those that don’t—with a median waiting period of just seven days.

-- Set up a payment plan.
-If your clients are unable to pay on time, consider setting up a payment plan to get them back on track, and collect what you’re owed within a mutually agreeable time-frame.
-Survey data from the 2023 Legal Trends Report found that law firms using payment plans collected 49% more monthly revenue per lawyer than firms that didn’t.
+• Set up a payment plan.
+If your clients are unable to pay on time, consider setting up a payment plan to get them back on track, and collect what you’re owed within a mutually agreeable time frame.
+Survey data from the previous Legal Trends Report found that law firms using payment plans collected 49% more monthly revenue per lawyer than firms that didn’t.

 Note: If you feel a bit lost when it comes to accounting specifics and want to review the essentials for legal professionals, check out these accounting and bookkeeping best practices for law firms, featuring advice from Clio Cloud Conference speaker Amanda Aguillard, CPA.